MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/adoption-getstarted.md

 For a more complete comparison of the custom capabilities, see [Compare custom models in SharePoint Syntex](difference-between-document-understanding-and-form-processing-model.md).

-If you don't need to build a custom model, you can use a [trained model](prebuilt-overview.md) that has already been trained for specific structured documents.
+If you don't need to build a custom model, you can use a [prebuilt model](prebuilt-overview.md) that has already been trained for specific structured documents.

 ## Identify pilot business scenarios to optimize